Anaphylactic shock in the skies: Docs react quickly to save Bucks County woman

 A flight attendant immediately asked if there was a doctor on the plane.
 Two men stood up and rushed to where Spencer lay belly down in the aisle.

-Dr. Erich Kiehl, a young doctor at the Cleveland Clinic, the academic medical center where Spencer was headed, sprung into action, assisted by an unidentified nephrologist from Duke University.
+Dr. Erich Kiehl, a young doctor at the Cleveland Clinic, the academic medical center where Spencer was headed, sprung into action, assisted by Dr. Blake Cameron, a nephrologist from the Duke University School of Medicine.

-To combat the shock, Kiehl jabbed her with the Epi-pen – four times in total, while the doctors monitored her vitals.
+To combat the shock, Kiehl jabbed her with the Epi-pen – four times in total, while Cameron helped monitor her vitals.

 With her autoimmune disease and anemia, that much epinephrine can lead to heart problems, even cardiac arrest, Spencer said.
 Moreover, her heart isn't in the best shape due to her disease.